woeterman94/modheader/README.md

 ## Installation

 ModHeader does not require any extra tool for building.
 Simply load the src directory into Chrome / Firefox to start local development.

+## Selenium usage

+If you need to use ModHeader for Selenium tests, please visit: https://github.com/hao1300/modheader_selenium